cupixrnd/cupix-api/Video.md

 This document covers uploaded video resources.
 First, video is a child model of the capture model.
 So you should know the capture_id to query a video list.
 You can find the id, name, and state of the video by inputting capture_id in queryString.

-Then you can download the original video files by inserting the video_id obtained this way into the download API.
+Then you can download the original video files by inserting the video_id obtained this way into the download {team_domain}.

 Let's say there is a pair of video with capture_id 132435 of the insta360 One X2 camera, and each video_id is 1324 and 1325. you can search for two video models through `GET /videos` and then call the download API `GET /videos/{id}/download`with their IDs.